First-past-the-post voting: Alternatives

+Many countries that use first-past-the-post voting for multi-winner elections have active campaigns to switch to proportional representation (e.g. UK and Canada).

-In some election systems, multi-seat districts (plural districts in the U.S.) are used but FPP may not be used because multi-seat contests are not used to fill the seats.
+In some election systems, multi-seat districts (plural districts in the U.S.) are used but FPP may be used because multi-seat contests are not used to fill the seats.
 This may be done by the members serving in staggered terms, with one being up for election in different years.
 This system is used in city elections in Portland, Maine.

 Another way to avoid multi-seat contests in a multi-seat district is the seat/post system, where each seat is filled using a separate ballot.
 This was used in Canadian provincial elections – to elect MLAs in Winnipeg districts in 1914 and 1915, and to elect all members in Prince Edward Island from 1867 to 1996.

+The two-round system tends to result in winners closer to the median voter than FPP for more than two candidates and is used in presidential elections and some legislative elections.

 History

 The House of Commons of England originated in 1341, during the Middle Ages as an assembly that included church leaders as well as the knights of each shire and burgesses of each large city of the Kingdom, each of which elected two members of parliament (MPs) by block plurality voting.
 Starting in the 19th century, electoral reform advocates pushed to replace these multi-member constituencies with single-member districts or like the Diggers to at least begin to use equal-sized districts.
 Reforms were made through the years, but a complete change to equal-sized single-member districts did not occur until 1948.
 In the meantime, block voting, limited voting and STV were used in multi-member districts holding as many as four members.

 Elections to the Canadian House of Commons have mostly been conducted using FPP.
 But eleven ridings at various times elected two MPs using block voting.

 The United States broke away from British rule in 1783, and its constitution provides for an electoral college to elect its president.
 Despite original intentions to the contrary, by the mid-19th century this college had transformed into a de facto use of FPP for each state's presidential election, with each state (excepting Nebraska and Maine) electing a party block voting or general ticket (multi-member slate) by mere plurality state-wide.
 This was further morphed through the introduction of the party primary, which made American presidential elections into a sort of two-round system in practice.